+0 Score change

 Customer payments arrive 23–28 days after delivery confirmation — consistent with contract terms.

-Customer behaviour is normal and consistent with contract.
-The issue is revenue timing in the books, not cash collection.
+Customer behaviour matches contract.
+The issue is book timing, not cash collection.

 VP Sales Commission Schedule — 2024